-In compliance with its regulatory obligations, DDEC commits to reviewing and revising the Plan annually, or more frequently if there are changes of a material nature.
+In compliance with its regulatory and ISO 14001 obligations, BHPB commits to reviewing and revising the Plan annually, or more frequently if there are changes of a material nature.
 In the event of a material change to the Plan, it will be submitted for approval as per our regulatory requirements.
-However, DDEC reserves the right to update certain portions of the Plan as and when operational changes necessitate, without the need for WLWB approval.
-The scope of these updates shall include contact lists, roles and responsibilities, and format changes.
+However, BHPB reserves the right to update certain portions of the Plan as and when operational changes necessitate, without the need for WLWB approval.
+The scope of these updates shall include contact lists, roles and responsibilities, SOPs, and MSDS's and format changes.

-Ekati Spill Contingency Plan
+5.0 Ekati Spill Contingency Plan